metafield/dreddit-server/README.md

 If using dockerized postgresql (can use this guide https://docs.docker.com/engine/examples/postgresql_service/) be sure to run `docker run --rm -P --name pg_test eg_postgresql` if the service is down.

-Since postgres is removed (--rm) on contianer shutdown be sure to recreate the `dreddit` database.
+Since postgres is removed (--rm) on container shutdown be sure to recreate the `dreddit` database.
 TODO: automate this

 # The Flow

+### services:

+redis: TODO: decide to -rm this on container shutdown (erring on a no to persist it to match production)

+- `docker run -d -p 6379:6379 --name redis4dreddit redis`

 ### install: